Khloe Kardashian's Obsession with Pajamas Proves Comfy Clothes Can Be Cute - E! Online

 As she perfectly explained her obsession to E!
 News, "You could never have too many pajamas."

-It seems she's going to have an endless supply now that she's partnered with The Children's Place to launch its new line of sleepwear for adults, PJ Palace.
+It seems she's going to have an endless supply now that she's partnered with The Children's Place to launch its new line of sleepwear for adults, PJ Place.

 "PJ Place isn't helping my obsession at all," Khloe quipped.
 "From their quintessential holiday Fair Isle prints to more of their classic solid sets, I can't get enough."